rmcanany/SolidEdgeHousekeeper/README.md

 (e.g., `C:\Projects\Project123\`), where most of the files in the folder(s) are related to the assembly.
 The program opens every file within and below the input directory.
-As it does, it creates a graph representation of the links.
+As it does, it creates a graph of the links.
 The graph is subsequently traversed to find related files.
 I don't know how it works; my son did that part.